 Head back onto the A858 road, turning left to Stornoway, the largest town and capital of Lewis and with a population of 5,000 it is also considered the main town of the Outer Hebrides.
 Stornoway is a 9th century Viking foundation with a sheltered east facing harbour.
 Shops selling Harris Tweed line the pedestrianised Cromwell Street and down by the harbour you are reminded of the sheltered position of Stornoway as trees can be seen growing, quite a rare thing in the outer Hebridean islands.
 One of the main attractions here is Lews Castle which is a Victorian fortified house, crenelated for decoration rather than protection.
 It was built for the Matheson family in 1844 and was eventually given to the people of Stornoway in 1923.
 It is now a museum and cultural centre with a grand ballroom.
 There is a cafe along with woodland adventure grounds.

 The A859 will return you back to Tarbert and you will continue onto the more mountainous Harris, and although there are many hills its highest point is An Cliseam at 2,621ft (799m) the highest mountain in the Outer Hebrides.
 The main economy is tourism although the famous Harris tweed does employ a number of people, having said that, neighbouring Lewis is where most of the manufacturing is undertaken.
 Follow signs for Roghadal and continue on this road towards Leverburgh where you can join the ferry across to Uist.
 The rocky barren landscape is very apparent along this section of road.
-As the road descends to the coast you will go over a cattle grid and see a bus stop on your left and a sign pointing left to Losgaintir.
-This will take you over to one of Britain's best beaches.
-A large , spectacular expanse of white sands with beautiful green-blue water.
-Well worth a stop.
+As the road descends to the coast you will go over a cattle grid and see a bus stop on your right and a sign pointing right to Losgaintir.
+This will take you over to one of Britain's best beaches, Luskentyre (or Losgaintir in Gaelic).
+A large, spectacular expanse of white sands with beautiful green-blue water.
+Wonderful breath-taking walks and a deep but calm feeling of isolation.

 Continue to Leverburgh.
 The ferry takes an hour to reach Berneray, a little island off the coast of North Uist.
 Take the A865 across a causeway onto North Uist and continue to South Uist which is also linked by a causeway.
 Then follow the B888 all the way to the little island of Eriskay, which is old Norse for Eric's island.
 This sparsely populated place, linked to Uist by another causeway, has a population of less than 150 and here at the end of Causeway End Road you can bear right to the Am Politician, a pub taking it's name from the famous shipwreck the SS Politician which ran aground here in 1941.
 The ship was carrying 260,00 botles of whisky.
 Wartime rationing had meant that the locals had ran out of their favourite tipple so the ship was relieved of its cargo in a spate of illegal 'salvage'.
-The story of this became the inspiration for Compton MacKenzie's novel Whisky Galore which was later made into a film.
-The pub itself provides a community hub for the South Uist and Eriskay community and serves meals and snacks with impressive views over the coast.
+The story of this became the inspiration for Compton MacKenzie's novel Whisky Galore which was later made into a film in 1949.
+Most of the film, however, was shot on neighbouring Barra.
+A gentle, wry comedy that brings to life the real events of the wreck of the Politician (which in the film was renamed the SS Cabinet Minister).
+It is also an interesting insight into island life in the 1940s with the island's close community spirit set amongst traditional crofters cottages and wartime rationing.
+The pub itself features film and book memorabilia and provides a community hub for the South Uist and Eriskay population serving meals and snacks with impressive views over the coast.

 Over at the foot of this island that you will take the ferry across to Barra, the crossing takes 40 minutes.
 A888.
 The ferry service to Barra needs to be booked in advance for a campervan and it operates seven days a week but importantly it only runs on Sundays by request.
 Requests have to be made by 2pm the day before.
 The A888 is the main road across this island and links the ferry port with the main town, Castlebay.
 The island is comparitevely small, just 23 square miles (60 square km) and mainly flat with a few hills.
 The grassy fertile land found mainly in the south eastern parts of the island are known by the Gaelic name of Machair.
 Like a number of islands off the north west coast of Scotland, Barra has Viking heritage and was controlled by the Norwegian Kings until the Battle of Largs in 1266 which saw the island transferred to Scotland after a financial agreeement was settled.